Relevance logic: History

-Early complaints about classical implication predate relevance logic.
-Hugh MacColl questioned the identification of "if" with truth-functional implication; C. I. Lewis was led to invent modal logic, and specifically strict implication, on the grounds that classical logic grants paradoxes of material implication such as the principle that a falsehood implies any proposition.
-(For instance, "if this article is an Uncyclopedia article, then two and two is five" is true when translated as a material implication, since this article is a Wikipedia article.
-But it seems intuitively false if one assumes that a true implication must tie the antecedent and consequent together by some notion of relevance; and whether or not this article is from Uncyclopedia seems in no way relevant to whether two and two is five.)
-Lewis's strict implication still licensed some irrelevant inferences, however, known as the paradoxes of strict implication.

 Relevance logic was proposed in 1928 by Soviet philosopher Ivan E. Orlov (1886 – circa 1936) in his strictly mathematical paper "The Logic of Compatibility of Propositions" published in Matematicheskii Sbornik.
 The basic idea of relevant implication appears in medieval logic, and some pioneering work was done by Ackermann, Moh, and Church in the 1950s.
 Drawing on them, Nuel Belnap and Alan Ross Anderson (with others) wrote the magnum opus of the subject, Entailment: The Logic of Relevance and Necessity in the 1970s (the second volume being published in the nineties).
 They focused on both systems of entailment and systems of relevance, where implications of the former kinds are supposed to be both relevant and necessary.

-Once upon a time, modal logics "had no semantics".
-Bearing a real world G, a set of worlds K, and a relation R of relative possibility between worlds, Saul Kripke beheld this situation and saw that it was formally explicable, and made model structures.
-It came to pass that soon everyone was making model structures, and some were deontic, and some were temporal, and some were epistemic, according to the conditions on the binary relation R.